storacha/bluesky-backup-webapp-server/components.md

 ### A global store with the URL

-To better improve teh experience of people when they try to backup their data, we're going the "ui state in the URL" approach, to create this deep-linking experience for people, with a persisted ui state, so even when they leave the page, they can always come back to that exact point in the UI where they left off.
+To better improve the experience of people when they try to backup their data, we're going the "ui state in the URL" approach, to create this deep-linking experience for people with a persisted ui state, so even when they leave the page, they can always come back to that exact point in the UI where they left off.

 A simple example can be seen below, with the modal component.